KairaBegudiri/CatgirlDownloaderQT/README.md

 # CatgirlDownloaderQT

-CatgirlDownloaderQT is a GUI application developed to download and manage Catgirl content.
-The project is written in Python and uses the Qt framework for its user interface.
+CatgirlDownloaderQT is a GUI application developed to download Catgirl images.
+The project is written in Python Qt with PySide6 library.

 ## Getting Started